Dodgers edge Marlins 2-1 for 34th come-from-behind win - WHIZ News

 The Dodgers tied the game 1-1 on Thompson’s RBI double down the third-base line in the seventh.
 Justin Turner, who singled leading off, scored on left fielder Jerar Encarnación’s throwing error that missed the cutoff man and allowed Thompson to take third.

-Encarnación’s RBI double with two outs in the seventh gave Miami a 1-0 lead.
+Encarnación’s RBI double on an 0-2 pitch with two outs in the seventh gave Miami a 1-0 lead.

 Miami starter Jesús Luzardo allowed one run and four hits in 6 1/3 innings.
 The left-hander struck out seven and walked two.